 Much recently, I built a system for pursuing deep learning (DL) exercises.
 Let me give a heads-up that it is purely based on requirement or use cases on what one wants to achieve.
 For example:

 - If you want to develop large scale AI applications then the hardware configuration would be high-end server based with multi GPU system (mostly for commercial applications).

-- If you want to learn, develop prototypes and experiment with open source data-sets (mostly for personal usage) then a single GPU based system would suffice.
+- If you want to learn, develop prototypes and experiment with open source data-sets a lot (mostly for personal usage) then a single GPU based system would suffice.

-- If you are a novice, just starting to get into deep learning then I would suggest to get started with free resources like Google Colab or Kaggle Kernels.
+- For a novice, who has started to get into deep learning, I would suggest to get started with free resources like Google Colab or Kaggle Kernels.

 I am not a big fan of cloud based DL as it is expensive if you are using it for personal/research purposes.
 At times, we need to run lot of experiments in order to conclude or come up with an accurate model.
 Going for cloud based GPUs may incur huge cost.
 A comparison between AWS cloud and on-premise DL system has been penned down in last section of this blog-post.

 Through this concise blog-post, I will share my personal experience of building a deep learning based system which may help people who want to purchase the same for personal usage.
 This hardware set up is intended for learning, prototyping and research purposes.

 We will see each component individually which are required for building a deep learning desktop.